retypeapp/retype/guides/installation.md

 >>> Install Retype

-Once you have a package manager installed, it takes just a few seconds to install Retype using any of the following commands.
-Choose the command based on a package manager you have installed on your computer.
+Based on the package manager you have installed on your computer, copy and run one of the following commands.

 +++ npm
 ```